, ,

 Pelkhu Tso Lake (4,591m): The golden waters of this serene lake beautifully contrast with the snow-capped peaks, creating a breathtaking scene of tranquility and Tibetan natural beauty.

-Overnight in Gyirong or Nyalam.
+Overnight in Gyirong.

 TibetTrip Advice: